Lando Calrissian: You said they'd be left at the city under my supervision!

-- In One Piece, this is more or less Nami's backstory.
-Arlong forced her to amass a very large sum of money to buy back her village's freedom.
+- One Piece: Arlong forced Nami to amass a very large sum of money to buy back her village's freedom.
 When she finally does (a process that takes her several years), he gets a corrupt Marine buddy of his to confiscate it before she can officially pay him back, and tells her to start from scratch.
 Fortunately for Nami, Luffy and his crew decide to beat the everloving tar out of Arlong and his men.

 - In Ranma ½, a village hosts a race: whoever arrives first wins an all-expenses-paid trip to a spring resort of their choosing (including the Cursed Springs that gave the main character his curse and also has the cure).
-However, the village doesn't actually have the money to pay for the trip, so they place increasingly dangerous obstacles on the course to dissuade everyone from finishing, finally resorting, when everything else fails, to Moving The Goalposts; in this case, two villagers lift the goal and carry it away from the approaching racers.
+However, the village doesn't actually have the money to pay for the trip, so they place increasingly dangerous obstacles on the course to dissuade everyone from finishing, finally resorting, when everything else fails, to two villagers literally lifting the goal and carry it away from the approaching racers.

 - More than one Asshole Victim in Detective Conan was killed by the person they were subjecting to this.
 The most infamous case is the mystery writer Daisuke Torakura.

-- Lamp Shaded by combining this with Screw the Rules, I Make Them! in Elemental Gelade, in regards to a fighting match.
-Up to this point, the character's been winning every 1-1 fight she's been in; then her creditor, who also owns the arena, says "Since I make the rules, I'll just change them." and has her fight two guys at once, to ensure she'll never be rid of him.
-She beats them handily (with a little help from Coude and the gang), and beats the creditor to death backstage (I think, the last we see of him is his unmoving body with his eyes rolled back in his skull).
+- Lampshaded by combining this with Screw the Rules, I Make Them! in Elemental Gelade, in regards to a fighting match with Rasati Tigres.
+Up to this point, she's been winning every one-on-one fight she's been in; then her creditor, who also owns the arena she fights in to make money, straight-up changes the rules and has her fight two guys at once, to ensure she'll never be rid of him.
+She beats them handily (with a little help from Coud and the gang), and then apparently beats the creditor to death backstage.

-- In Soredemo Sekai Wa Utsukushii, Nike's grandmother offers Livius a deal: find a key she tossed into a swamp to release Nike from her prison and she will let them be together.
+- In The World is Still Beautiful, Nike's grandmother offers Livius a deal: find a key she tossed into a swamp to release Nike from her prison and she will let them be together.
 However, the swamp can be truly dangerous if the weather is really bad with lots of rain.
 Livius takes all but five seconds to look at the woman who trained Nike to control the weather and use a profane word against her.
-So, it's not the goal that is moved but the terrain to the goalposts.
+So, it's not the goal that is moved, but the terrain to the goalposts.